smallbigcake/CybersecurityStudy/CISSP/domain/3-security-architecture-and-engineering.md

 * Cryptographic algorithm: A mathematical function that is used in the encryption and decryption process.
 * Key: The input that controls the operation of the cryptographic algorithm; it determines the behavior of the algorithm and permits the reliable encryption and decryption of the message.
 Symmetric/private keys (discussed later in this chapter) must be kept private, while public keys (also discussed later in this chapter) are shared to enable authentication and other use cases.

+#### Kerckhoffs’s Principle

+All cryptography relies on algorithms.
+An algorithm is a set of rules, usually mathematical, that dictates how encryption and decryption processes are to take place.
+Most cryptographers follow Kerckhoffs’s principle, a concept that makes algorithms known and public, allowing anyone to examine and test them.
+Specifically, Kerckhoffs’s principle (also known as Kerckhoffs’s assumption) is that a cryptographic system should be secure even if everything about the system, except the key, is public knowledge.
+The principle can be summed up as “The enemy knows the system.”

 ### Cryptographic Lifecycle